 Arthritis is something that affects a lot of people.
 In fact, it’s believed that approximately 350 million people worldwide have arthritis, and the Centers for Disease Control and Prevention(CDC) estimates that more than 54 million in the U.S. alone suffer from arthritis symptoms.
 (1, 2)

 Rheumatoid arthritis is really autoimmune in nature and actually starts in your gut, which is surprising to a lot of people.
 So I’m going to share with you the top natural arthritis treatments that are effective in terms of diet and supplements.
 I’ll also mention the things you want to stay away from when following the arthritis diet.

 [Below is my transcript of my video about natural treatments for arthritis and the arthritis diet, along with supplemental information on the topic.]

 A smart arthritis diet should be full of anti-inflammatory foods.
 Here are the top foods you should consume.

-Omega-3 fatty acids help reduce inflammation.
-Wild-caught fish, including benefit-packed salmon, is your No. 1 food of choice.
-After that, for omega-3 fats, grass-fed beef, flaxseeds, chia seeds and walnuts are great choices.
-You can eat a healthy snack like some walnuts and raisins, wild-caught salmon for dinner, and put some flaxseeds or chia seeds in a morning superfood shake, but just make sure you get those omega-3 fatty acids.
+Numerous scientific studies demonstrate that dietary omega-3 fatty acids can help to reduce inflammation in the body.
+(3) Wild-caught fish, including benefit-packed salmon, is your No. 1 food of choice.
+After that, grass-fed beef, flaxseeds, chia seeds and walnuts are all excellent choices.
+You can eat a healthy snack like some walnuts and raisins, wild-caught salmon for dinner, and put some flaxseeds or chia seeds in a morning superfood shake, but just make sure you get those omega-3 fatty acids on a daily basis.

 2. High-Sulfur Foods